 - I will not eat after 7 PM

-Supporting a dancer’s food relationship
+Dismantling food rules to support a dancer’s food relationship

-Take a moment to consider any food-related rules that you follow.
-Perhaps you read online that white bread is “bad” or perhaps you swore to never touch “processed” sugar again.
-Can you identify a specific food that you avoid?
+Take a moment to consider any food rules that may come to mind throughout your day.
+Perhaps you read online that white bread is “bad” or you swore to never touch “processed” sugar again.
+Can you identify a specific food that you avoid for the sake of health or performance?
 Do you only eat cauliflower pizza as a means to dodge the real deal?
-Consider foods that you would love to eat, but feel that “once I start, I’ll never stop!”
-Here are a few helpful articles to unravel these myths:
+Explore the potential for food triggers— is there a food you’d love to eat, but feel, “Once I start, I’ll never stop!”

 - The truth about processed foods.